LJ-Luka/Air_BnB_Sydney/README.md

 schema and other data types, aggregations, complex filtering logic and built-in data/strong predicates, and implementing the GROUP BY and HAVING clause.

-In this role we carried out some analysis to find out more about the properties onboarded by my team and answer certain questions as they arise.
+In this role we carried out some analyses to find out more about the properties onboarded by my team and answered certain questions as they arose.
 We already had cleaned data for our analysis process.
-We used the data available to help with the analysis.
+We used the data available to help with the analyses.
 See data table here [Table](https://github.com/LJ-Luka/LJ-Luka.github.io/blob/main/Airbnb_sydney_data_tables.png)

 The analysis was done by querying the table in the above link.
 See questions that arose (through scenarios) and queries used to answer them here [Document](https://github.com/LJ-Luka/LJ-Luka.github.io/blob/main/Airbnb_Sydney_Project)